fbpx

 If there’s any doubt, there’s no harm done in checking the source, hanging up and calling a published company number, texting your friend to verify his story, and so on.

+Always be mindful of cybersecurity.
 Don’t click on the links they give you.
 Don’t call the numbers they provide.
 Don’t trust the caller ID (that can be faked).
 And always trust your intuition.